robcarver17/pysystemtrade/docs/futures.md

 This uses quite a few data objects:

 - Price data for individual futures contracts: [quandlFuturesContractPriceData](#quandlFuturesContractPriceData) and [arcticFuturesContractPriceData](#arcticFuturesContractPriceData)
-- Configuration needed when dealing with Quandl: [quandlFuturesConfiguration](#quandlFuturesConfiguration) - this reads [this .csv](/sysdata/quandl/QuandlFuturesConfig.csv) and defines the code and market; but also the first contract in Quandl's database (*FIXME: these values aren't defined except for Eurodollar*)
+- Configuration needed when dealing with Quandl: [quandlFuturesConfiguration](#quandlFuturesConfiguration) - this reads [this .csv](/sysdata/quandl/QuandlFuturesConfig.csv) and defines the code and market; but also the first contract in Quandl's database.
 - Instrument data (that we prepared earlier): [mongoFuturesInstrumentData](#mongoFuturesInstrumentData)
 - Roll parameters data (that we prepared earlier): [mongoRollParametersData](#mongoRollParametersData)
 - Two generic data objects (not for a specific source):  [listOfFuturesContracts](#listOfFuturesContracts), [futuresInstrument](#futuresInstrument)